New York State Court of Appeals Issues a Long-Awaited Decision in Kane/Keil Cases For Religious Freedom

 I have four children, three of whom started in private school, but then we put them all in the NYC Department of Education.
 When I started investigating the investigators and people who I believed were forcing out teachers for no reason, “they” – the New York City Department of Education – attacked me.
 They wanted me to shut up.
 I did not, and started my blog NYC Rubber Room Reporter on the NYC DOE, the rubber rooms, and 3020-a arbitration.

 Then, the NYC DOE started attacking my four children: teachers made fun of them in class (2 went to Stuyvesant HS, 1 was at La Guardia HS For the Performing Arts, and 1 at NEST+M), but told me in secret that they were forced to do that by the administration and supervisors.
 Without their telling me the backstory, I don’t think I or my kids would have survived as well as we did.
-Thank god all four are out of college, working and 2 are married.
+Thank god all four are out of college and working, and 2 are married.
 They are ok.
-But the false attacks by the NYC DOE made it a bad time.
+However, the false attacks by the NYC DOE made it a bad time.
 I was not prepared.
 But now I am, and I will stand up to attacks because someone doesn’t like what I say.
 I must pay my success forward.

 Let me be clear: I am not out to “get” anyone.
 I am here to give facts as I know them, but I will not cover up untrained investigators, fraudulent investigations, or lawyers who do not do their homework and leave their clients without their jobs or salaries because of their mistakes.
 I know that no one likes to be held accountable for their actions.
 But I will do that only with facts that I believe matter, not with unprofessional conduct.
 If I cannot support what I say with a point, I may give my opinion, which is a right I treasure.